Oscilllator/quartz/content/20230610 N body again.md

 	if(curr_loss > prev_loss * 10): continue
 ```
 This might be a good idea but I think it is also papering over the issue.
 Before I go and do something like that we should go and understand in great and excruciating detail why it is that everything is so profoundly fat tailed.
 I think that this is most likely a lesson that will translate well into future efforts.
-For example if our ground truth is a simulation, maybe we can gradually  increase the 'peakiness' of the training data as a function of time (i.e. gradually decrease epsilon [[20230610 inv(x**2) a deep dive|like I did here]]) which might make things train faster.
+For example if our ground truth is a simulation, maybe we can gradually  increase the 'peakiness' of the training data as a function of time (i.e. gradually decrease epsilon [[20230610 inv x squared a deep dive|like I did here]]) which might make things train faster.
 That seems like something that could generalise well.
 It also seems like something that could paint you into a corner where you could only train on data that could be smoothed in this way too.
 GPT tells me that this kind of thing is called 'Curriculum learning'.
 ### Quick experiment: batch normalisation.
 Here is the result of the same 10 layer network, only the first 7 layers are batch norm: